LiuZishu/MCFlowCytoAnalysis/README.md

 # MCFlowCytoAnalysis
-Script for microbial community flow cytometric analysis, which including codes for calculating diversity metrics and data visualization.
+Script created for Microbial Community Flow Cytometric Analysis, which including codes for calculating diversity metrics and data visualization.

 This script accompanies the paper on "Ecological Stability Properties of Microbial Communities Assessed by Flow Cytometry" by Liu et al., 2018